pfg666/tcp-learner/README.md

 into a model is based on the L* algorithm for learning languages.
 With that said, can it infer the whole TCP stack?
 Not quite, TCP has to be dumbed down, otherwise it is far too complex for the learning algorithms used. __tcp-learner__ can learn a time-stripped TCP with seq, ack, flags, 0/1 payload and socket calls.

+<sub>Note: this is a fork of the __tcp-learner__'s original [public repository](https://gitlab.science.ru.nl/pfiteraubrostean/tcp-learner) to which I no longer have write access.
+This fork allows me to continue development/make fixes where need be.</sub>

 ##  Installing ##
 The tool can work reliably only on Linux due to some of the Python libraries used.